Fuerza Zamboanga

 Fuerza Zamboanga is a coalition of independent candidates in Zamboanga City running for the local elections in 2013.
-Formed by Congressman Erico Basilio Fabian by late 2012, the party pursues a 10-point agenda in solving the crisis in the city.
+Formed by Congressman Erbie Fabian by late 2012, the party pursues a 10-point agenda in solving the crisis in the city.

 History

 In the height of the election fever in Zamboanga City, two parties poised as the main contenders in the incoming local elections: